awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-pvdriver.md

 **Before You Begin**
 Before you complete the following procedure, verify that you have at least one Amazon EC2 Windows instance running that is configured for Systems Manager\.
 For more information, see [Systems Manager Prerequisites](systems-manager-prereqs.md)\.

-**Note**
-The following procedure describes steps that you perform in the Amazon EC2 console\.
-You can also perform these steps in the [AWS Systems Manager console](https://console.aws.amazon.com/systems-manager/)\.
-The steps in the new console differ from the steps below\.

 **To create a State Manager association that automatically updates PV drivers**

 1. Open the [Amazon EC2 console](https://console.aws.amazon.com/ec2/), expand **Systems Manager Services** in the navigation pane, and then choose **State Manager**\.